ojsde/custom/README.md

 ## Settings

 - Header Colour (adopted by Default Theme Plugin)
-- Heading: custom heading / Title / hero claim, in addition to logo
+- Heading: custom heading / title / hero claim, in addition to logo, replaces journal title, cannot be localized
 - Heading Colour: colour for custom heading
 - Mobile Hader: wether to keep logo or custom heading on small mobiles (resposive behaviour)
 - Position Journal Description: display journal description above or below announcements, or not at all